paljordawa/paljordawa.github.io/_posts/2018-10-18-wordpress-subpage.md

 ## Introduction

 This Instruction will guide you to make a sub page menu list rather than conventional dropdown menu items.
-### post.php
+### Post
-Inside your post.php file in child theme,copy the lines below and paste them before post or right after the main menu.
+Inside your `post.php` file in child theme,copy the lines below and paste them before post or right after the main menu.
 These lines of codes will display the subpage menus.
 ``` php
     <?php
     $args = array (